firebase/flutterfire/CONTRIBUTING.md

 melos run generate:pigeon
 ```

-Don't forget to run the formater on the generated files.
+Don't forget to run the formatter on the generated files.

 ### Tests

-To tests the created interface, you can mock directly the interface with
+To tests the created interface, you can mock the interface directly with:

 ```dart
 TestNAMEHostApi.setup(MockNAMEApp());